Items tagged “ref”

 Carcinoma of the cervix

 The retrotracheal space (or Raider triangle) is a radiolucent mediastinal space best seen on lateral chest x-rays.
 It is normally triangular in shape but can vary greatly in size and shape depending on the patient's body habitus and lung volume 1.
 Boundaries anterior: posterior tracheal stripe...

 Onion bulb formation

-Onion bulb formation is seen in hypertrophic neuropathies such as Charcot-Marie-Tooth type 1A (CMT1A) and chronic inflammatory demyelinating polyneuropathy (CIDP).
-It is the result of proliferation of Schwann cells and deposition of collagen 1.
-Radiographic features MRI The nerve roots appea...
+Onion bulb formation is a histopathologic finding in hypertrophic neuropathies such as Charcot-Marie-Tooth type 1A (CMT1A) and chronic inflammatory demyelinating polyneuropathy (CIDP).
+Pathology Onion bulb formations are concentric layers of Schwann cell processes and collagen surrounding axon...